centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 ## Git and cloning - fastq_screen

 As amazing as conda/bioconda are, many bioinformatics tools are not available there.
 However, they may be available on [GitHub](https://github.com).
 GitHub is a web-based platform for hosting and collaborating on software projects that use Git, a version control system.
+In general, I would always install via conda/bioconda if it is available there, unless you want a specific version (like a new development version) that is only available via GitHub.

 A GitHub repository (usually called a repo) is a project folder stored on GitHub that contains files, code, documentation, and the complete history of changes made to those files.
 You can download a repo manually, for example, go to [https://github.com/centre-for-virus-research/CVR-Course-2026](https://github.com/centre-for-virus-research/CVR-Course-20260), click on the green "<> Code" button and then select Download ZIP.
 However, you can also download it via the command line using the 'git clone' command - a git command that copies an entire repository from GitHub to your computer.